HL7/davinci-dtr/input/pagecontent/specification.md

 In some cases, an adaptive form may need to retrieve resources from the EHR in order to determine what subsequent questions to ask or to make a prior authorization decision.
 The only way for information to be relayed to the payer is with answers inside a QuestionnaireResponse.
 However, QuestionnaireResponse answers can't actually be full resources, only references.  §spec-32?^dtr-client^exchange:Payers needing full resources to be returned **SHOULD** use the [`containedReference`](StructureDefinition-containedReference.html) extension to indicate that the selected resource(s) for an answer of type reference should be included as [contained](https://hl7.org/fhir/R4/references.html#contained) resources within the QuestionnaireResponse.§  This provides a mechanism for full resources to be included as part of the QuestionnaireResponse.

-§spec-33?^dtr-client^exchange:Implementers that support Adaptive Questionnaires **SHOULD** always include a [`coverage-information`](https://build.fhir.org/ig/HL7/davinci-crd/StructureDefinition-ext-coverage-information.html) extension when the QuestionnaireResponse is deemed complete.§  (Future versions of this guide will likely tighten this expectation to a 'SHALL').<a id="spec-33" href="operational.html#additional-considerations">
+§spec-33?^dtr-client^exchange:Implementers that support Adaptive Questionnaires **SHOULD** always include a [`coverage-information`](https://build.fhir.org/ig/HL7/davinci-crd/StructureDefinition-ext-coverage-information.html) extension when the QuestionnaireResponse is deemed complete.
+(Future versions of this guide will likely tighten this expectation to a 'SHALL')§<a id="spec-33" href="operational.html#additional-considerations">

 §spec-34?^dtr-client^exchange:The package returned by the [`$questionnaire-package`](OperationDefinition-questionnaire-package.html) operation **MAY** include Library and/or ValueSet instances that are not referenced by any of the returned questionnaires if at least one of those questionnaires is adaptive.§  §spec-35?^dtr-client^exchange:In this circumstance these additional resources are being made available, and **SHALL** be retained in the session, on the likelihood that a question in one of those adaptive questionnaires returned by the [`$next-question`](OperationDefinition-DTR-Questionnaire-next-question.html) operation will need (and reference) these resources.§